anurag-kqi/MI-7-systems/Team_01/Project_Synopsis.md

     • Contact Number

-Project Planning : Meating with all team members.
+Project Planning : 28 may 2020

+        .Meating with all team members.

-First Demo 30th may 2020:
+First Demo: 30 may 2020

 Task Performed By :